AdarshRise/SCC-SIST-Algorithms/README.md

-ids
-i## Welcome to the SCC-SIST-Algorithms
+## Welcome to the SCC-SIST-Algorithms

 sample content
 This repository is a part of [ HacktoberFest -an event organised by DigitalOcean ](https://hacktoberfest.digitalocean.com/).